foscraft/musixmatch_lyrics_cli_app/README.md

 ![Fig: showing the screenshot of the lyrics in database](./fos.png)

-*Fig: Displaying lyrics in database*
+*Fig: Displaying lyrics in database table*